masthierryi/The-Black-Window/README.md

 Same as The Black Window, but... there's a rectangular hole.
 It's resizable, movable, and you can even interact with what's behind it through the hole.
 And there's a full-screen mode.
 Simple to use and helpful for a focused reading season.

 _Motivation:_ When you want to read a PDF, there are a lot of things around, and depending on the font, even the many lines can get in the way.
 Imagine if all you could see was the line you're reading.

+_Future implementations:_
+- Add a hidden button to change the color;
+- Add a hovering interaction in the window-moving area;
+- Improve the hovering for close and fullscreen butttons.
+- Add minimize button?
+- Turn it into an .exe file (I'm lazy).

 ------------------------------------------------------